knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShippingApi.md

 <a name="createshippingtemplate"></a>
 # **CreateShippingTemplate**
-> ModelItemTemplateResource CreateShippingTemplate (ModelItemTemplateResource shippingTemplateResource)
+> ItemTemplateResource CreateShippingTemplate (ItemTemplateResource shippingTemplateResource)

 Create a shipping template